Rockies vs. Mets Player Props Betting Odds

-Player prop betting options for Pete Alonso, Charlie Blackmon and others are available in the New York Mets-Colorado Rockies matchup at Coors Field on Saturday, starting at 9:10 PM ET.
+You can find player prop bet odds for Pete Alonso, Charlie Blackmon and others on the New York Mets and Colorado Rockies prior to their matchup at 3:10 PM ET on Sunday at Coors Field.

 Bet on this matchup or its props with DraftKings!